CrayLabs/SmartSim/doc/experiment.rst

 SmartSim helps automate the deployment of AI-enabled workflows on HPC systems.
 With SmartSim, users can describe and launch combinations of applications and AI/ML infrastructure to produce novel and scalable workflows.
-SmartSim supports launching these workflows on a diverse set of systems, including local environments such as Mac or Linux, as well as HPC job schedulers (e.g. Slurm, PBS Pro, and LSF).
+SmartSim supports launching these workflows on a diverse set of systems, including local environments such as Mac or Linux, as well as HPC job schedulers (e.g. Slurm, PBS Pro, and SGE).

 The ``Experiment`` API is SmartSim's top level API that provides users with methods for creating, combining, configuring, launching and monitoring :ref:`entities<entities_exp_docs>` in an AI-enabled workflow.
 More specifically, the